-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Aberdeen is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Aberdeen isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Aberdeen are a mix of both white- and blue-collar jobs.
 Overall, Aberdeen is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Aberdeen who work in office and administrative support (12.92%), sales jobs (9.53%), and personal care services (9.10%).
+There are especially a lot of people living in Aberdeen who work in office and administrative support (12.66%), sales jobs (9.98%), and food service (9.56%).

 One of the nice things about Aberdeen is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Aberdeen is a somewhat ethnically-diverse city.
+Aberdeen is a very ethnically-diverse city.
 The people who call Aberdeen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Aberdeen residents report their race to be White, followed by Native American.
 Aberdeen also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.89% of the city’s residents.
-Important ancestries of people in Aberdeen include Irish, English, Norwegian, and French .
+People of Hispanic or Latino origin account for 18.81% of the city’s residents.
+Important ancestries of people in Aberdeen include Irish, English, Norwegian, and Swedish.